Networks-Learning/token-audit/README.md

 ## Contact & attribution

-In case you have questions about the code, you identify potential bugs or you would like us to include additional functionalities, feel free to open an issue or contact [Ander Artola Velasco](mailto:avelasco@mpi-sws.org).
+In case you have questions about the code, you identify potential bugs, or you would like us to include additional functionalities, feel free to open an issue or contact [Ander Artola Velasco](mailto:avelasco@mpi-sws.org).

 If you use parts of the code in this repository for your own research, please consider citing:
 ```